 A Mystery That Still Breathes.

 M∞: "You have found your way here, then.
 Good.
 I have waited long to tell this tale — longer than any mortal reckoning.
 I am Merlin, a humble wanderer, and though you may not believe me, I was there when the Grail first cast its light upon the world of men.
 If you wish to know more, come.
-Let me show you what really happened."
+Let me show you."

 What Is the Holy Grail?